Nag Hammadi massacre: Background

 Coptic Christians form the largest religious minority in Egypt, and represent between 15% and 20% of a population of over 100 million Egyptians.
 Estimates of the size of Egypt's Christian population vary from the low government figures of 6 to 7 million to the 15 to 19 million reported by Christian leaders, though estimates vary (see Religion in Egypt).
 The Coptic community has been targeted by terrorism throughout the past by Islamic extremists, and has faced varying degrees of discriminatory government policies, such as restrictions on building churches and a school curriculum focused on Islam.
 Since the 1970s, the rise of Islamist movements in Egypt has led to sectarian violence.
 Disputes over land and inter-faith relationships have sometimes split communities along religious lines, and civil rights groups have criticized local authorities' handling of such cases.
 Police have been accused of delaying their response to reports of fighting and then simply arresting more Christians than Muslims.
 Criminal investigations are occasionally discontinued in favor of informal reconciliation meetings.
-Other forms of anti-Christian discrimination in Egypt include discrimination in hiring in the public sector and staff appointments to public universities, prohibition from studying at Al-Azhar University (a publicly funded institution with approximately half a million students), and barring from certain jobs such as Arabic language teachers.
+Other forms of anti-Christian discrimination in Egypt include discrimination in hiring in the public sector and staff appointments to public universities and barring from certain jobs such as Arabic language teachers.